wknoben/MARRMoT/README.md

 <p align="center">
 <img src="Figures/logo.jpg" alt="MARRMoT logo" width="200"/>
 </p>
 MARRMoT is a novel rainfall-runoff model comparison framework that allows objective comparison between different conceptual hydrological model structures.
 The framework provides Matlab code for 47 unique model structures, standardized parameter ranges across all model structures and robust numerical implementation of each model.
 The framework is provided with extensive documentation, a User Manual and several workflow scripts that give examples of how to use the framework.
 MARRMoT is based around individual flux functions and aggregated model functions, allowing a wide range of possible applications.

 If you have any questions about using or running the code, or are willing to contribute, please contact l.trotter[-at-] unimelb.edu.au or wouter.knoben[-at-]usask.ca

-## Changes after peer review
-MARRMoT v1.2 has been accepted through peer review.
-Since then, users have found various bugs which are corrected on the current master branch.
-Summary:

-- Typos in m_09, m_17, m_25, m_30, m_31, m_32, m_34, m_36 and m_37 were found and fixed by Luca Trotter.

-- 'interflow_9' was missing a non-negativity constraint.
-This has been added and included in MARRMoT v1.3.
-- Water balance calculations did not properly account for time step sizes different than 1 day.
-- Models m05, m15, m37 and m44 did not properly account for time step size in certain flux calculations.
-- Workflow_example_4 now works under Octave, after Octave update 5.2.0 and code contribution by Mustafa Kemal Türkeri.
-- A new model m47 (m_47_IHM19_16p_4s) has been added after a contribution by Clara Brandes and her supervisors.
-- Several additional efficiency metrics have been added, thanks to Thomas Whöling.
-- Efficiency metrics now accept a warmup period (number of initial time steps to ignore when calculating efficiency metrics) as an optional argument.
-Should be backwards compatible with existing scripts.
-Thanks to Thomas Whöling.
+## MARRMoT v2
+The MARRMoT master branch has been updated to version 2.1.
+Main changes compared to v1 include code refactoring to rely on object-oriented programming and speed-ups in the model solving routines.
+A paper describing these changes will be submitted to Geoscientific Model Development in the near future.
+Until such time, please be aware that this version of the code has not yet passed peer review.

+The last release of MARRMoT v1 is version 1.4 and can be found as a release here: dx.doi.org/10.5281/zenodo.6460624

 ## Getting Started
 These instructions will help you install a copy of MARRMoT and run a few example cases.

 ### Requirements
-MARRMoT was developed on Matlab version 9.2.0.538062 (R2017a) and the Optimization Toolbox is required (tested with version 7.6).
+MARRMoT has been developed on MATLAB version 9.11.0.1873467 (R2021b) and tested with Octave 6.4.0.
+To run in MATLAB, the Optimization Toolbox is required, while Octave requires the "optim" package.
-If using Octave, MARRMoT was tested on Octave 4.4.1 and requires the 'optim' package.
-The following instructions assume that MARRMoT will be used with Matlab.

 Note that the function `circshift()` that is used by routing routines has markedly different behaviour in Matlab 2016b and higher compared to previous versions.
 Routing results will be unreliable in Matlab 2016a and below but will **_not_** generate any warnings or error messages.
 User discretion is advised.